 Clearly satisfied with the size of their tips, these porters started to dance uncontrollably.

 How much money should you give out as tips on Kilimanjaro?

-Another approach we’ve heard about is where each member of the trekking staff receives a set amount, from US$20 to each of the porters to US$40-50 to the assistant guides, and US$60-70 to the guides; or a per diem amount such as US$5 per porter per day, US$7 for the assistant guide, US$10 for the guide.
+Another approach we’ve heard about is where each member of the trekking staff receives a set amount.
+For example, from US$50 to each of the porters to US$100 to the assistant guides, and US$150-200 to the guides.
+(This is assuming a seven-day trek.)
+Alternatively, you can opt for a per diem amount such as US$7 per porter per day, US$14 for the assistant guide, US$20 for the guide.
 These are mere guidelines, and you may wish to alter them if you feel, for example, a certain porter is deserving of more than his normal share, or if your trek was particularly difficult.

 Having collected all the money, the usual form is to hand out the individual shares to each porter and guide in turn.
-Whatever you do, do not hand all your tips to the guide unless the trekking company has in place procedures to ensure that he distributeds it fairly and doesn’t trouser most of it.
-For more details of this, see the KPAP website link.
+The KPAP website provides some great guidance on how best to distribute the tips.
+But whatever you do, do not hand all your tips to the guide.
+If you do, there’s a fair chance the guide will trouser most of it for himself.

 Go with a decent company and save yourself the bother!